The putific API provides a way for application programs to add new game listings to IFDB, or update existing listings.

 If the submitted iFiction record contains multiple IFIDs, and any of the IFIDs are already present on IFDB in existing listings, the IFIDs in the iFiction record must all refer to the same game.
 It's fairly obvious why this must be the case: a given IFID refers to exactly one game; so a group of IFIDs purporting to refer to the same game (by being grouped together in a single iFiction record) can't also refer to any other games.
 Therefore, if the IFIDs in the iFiction record refer to two or more existing IFDB listings, the request is rejected with an error.
 Note, however, that it's fine for there to be a mix of IFIDs that exist on IFDB and IFIDs that don't: this would be the case if the updated listing is adding IFIDs to an existing listing.
 The restriction is simply that all IFIDs in the iFiction record that already exist on IFDB must all point to the same listing.

-The external links specified through the API are purely additive.
+By default, the external links specified through the API are purely additive.
 When the API is used to update an existing listing, the external links in the request are merged with the external links from the existing record.
 The merging is by URL:

 There's one exception to the replacement rule for a matching URL.
 If the link in the API request is marked as "pending", and the old link with the same URL is not marked pending, the pending flag in the request is ignored.
 The rationale is that the non-pending status in the existing record presumably means that the link already works for an older version of the same game, and that what's really "pending" in the new request is the replacement of that file with the new version.
 So even though the request client thinks of the link as pending, it's not actually a broken link; it's only pending in that the version update isn't complete yet.
 It seems better to keep the existing link to the old game in the interim, so that users viewing the page will find something to download, even if it's not necessarily fully up to date yet.

-The reason that the external links are additive is that the links presented through the request API are presumably the files published directly by the author of the game, but existing links might refer to other "unofficial" files created by third parties, such as hints or walk-throughs.
+The reason that the external links are additive by default is that the links presented through the request API are presumably the files published directly by the author of the game, but existing links might refer to other "unofficial" files created by third parties, such as hints or walk-throughs.
 We don't want to delete those third-party files just because the author is updating her published files.
 So, we simply retain any existing links without changes when they're not mentioned in the request.
 In the simplest case, when the request doesn't include any external links, this means that we make no changes at all to the existing links.

 The server replies to the request with an XML object describing the result.
 The response has this tag structure for a successful transaction: